 3.1 The Policy and Resources Committee must recommend to Council at its meeting on 14 February 2018 a balanced budget and a proposed level of Council Tax for the coming year.
 The budget proposals included in this report will allow the Policy and Resources Committee to do this.
-Accordingly, the preferred option is that this Committee agrees the budget proposals at Appendix C..
+Accordingly, the preferred option is that this Committee agrees the revenue budget proposals at Appendix C, and the proposed capital programme at appendix E.